Archive for the ‘Corporate’ Category

 Microfilm Theology

 Every once in a while life hands you an easy button.
-In this case, the button is one of the easiest blogs I’ve never had to write.
+In this case, the button is one of the easiest blogs I’ve ever had to write.
 Last week, Crowley’s West Coast hardware representative, Ed Berkowitz, shared an article written by Ernie Smith, editor of Tedium.
 Titled “The Strange History of Microfilm, Which Will Be With Us for Centuries,” the writing is entertaining, educational and brings home the message we oft repeat here: microfilm lasts.
 Preach, Brother Smith!
 From Dancer…

 Expanding Our Vision: The Crowley MACHCAM 71MP Hits the Road